 Double Ishikawa Diagram – Benefits

-The director of the facility where I work used to say to the problem solving team (not only for quality issues) , “Show me your Ishikawa.”
+The director of the facility where I work used to say to the problem solving team (not only for quality issues) ,“Show me your Ishikawa.”
 Why?
-Because by seeing how many factors the team had identified, they could see how much effort had been made by them and how much time had been spent on the analysis.
+By identifying how many factors there were, the team could see how much effort they had made and how much time they had spent on the analysis.

-He didn’tt expect that 5 x Why would be defined for each identified cause.
-He was interested in the number of areas that were examined.
+He didn’t expect the team to define 5 Whys for each identified cause.
+He was interested in the number of areas that the team examined.
 I encourage you to implement this approach at your facility as well.
-You will see how you can be positively surprised when it becomes your daily routine.
+You will see how this can positively surprise you when it becomes your daily routine.

 You can download an automatic, editable Excel form for free on the Free Quality Tools